wp-plugins/author-box-creator/readme.txt

 You can also edit the author box title.
 There is a default title in the author box if you do not want to add your own.

 You can also edit the author box background color.

+###Why you need an author box
+There are subtle differences that make one blog standout from the other.
+Having an author box at the end of each post allows you to showcase which author wrote the article.
+The author is given credit in the author box and the audience gets a sense of who it is that is speaking to them.

 ###Quick Start Guide